5 Tips to Soothe Dry-Itchy Skin

 So what can you do to keep dry, itchy skin at bay, and make your skin look fresher and younger year round?
-Just follow these skin care tips and make your skin feeling smooth and luscious.
+Just follow these homemade skin care tips and make your skin feeling smooth and luscious.

 - Avoid soap.
 Use a cleansing cream specially formulated to not dry out your skin and wash with cold water.
 Use natural, healthy skin care cleansing products while avoiding all artificial colours and fragrances and stay away from harsh hand sanitizers.

 - Drink plenty of water.
 Keeping your skin hydrated, inside out can make a huge difference.
 So, make sure that you drink anywhere from six to eight glasses of water daily for two weeks and see the change.

 - Exfoliate on a weekly or semi-weekly basis.
 Moisturisers are much more effective on properly exfoliated skin.
 So, use a salt or sugar scrub in the shower and exfoliate your face and body with a mild scrub at least once a week.